 The church has been very fortunate in its 19th century restorers.
 Two of the best church architects working in Wiltshire were involved at the end of the century.
 In 1890 C.E.
 Ponting carefully restored the chancel and underpinned the tower, while in 1898 Harold Brakspear restored the nave and aisle.
 There were further repairs to the tower in 1926, electric lighting was installed in 1956 and a new heating system in 1964.

-The church has a light and 'airey' atmosphere, but pleasant as it is, it lacks certain modern facilities: There is a need for a new lavatory that is accessible to all and also a refreshments servery.
-Just how this will work out remains to be seen - but certainly fundraising will be involved!
-If you are prompted to help please let us know.
-To do so would be to follow a centuries-old pattern that accepts responsibility for our heritage and of course, and for doing God's work in our community.
+The church has a light and 'airey' atmosphere, but pleasant as it is, it lacks certain modern facilities: There is a need for a new lavatory that is accessible to all as the existing outbuilding was only meant to be a temporary structure: The latest news in December 2022 is that a grant has been agreed with the Parish Council to rebuild the toilet block and make it available as a facility on a new Heritage Trail.
+That is not the end of our efforts to protect and develop this site for future generations and if you are prompted to get involved please let us know.
+To do so would be to follow a centuries-old pattern that accepts responsibility for our heritage and of course, for doing God's work in our community.